-12.0 Use of the school premises for non-school activities
+12. Use of the school premises for non-school activities

-Where the Local Academy Committee hires or rents out school facilities or the school premises to organisations or individuals, e.g. for providers to run community or extracurricular activities, it will ensure that appropriate safeguarding arrangements are in place to keep pupils safe.
+Where the governing board hires or rents out school facilities or the school premises to organisations or individuals, e.g. for providers to run community or extracurricular activities, it will ensure that appropriate safeguarding arrangements are in place to keep pupils safe.
 The school will refer to the DfE's [guidance](#) on keeping children safe in out-of-school settings in these circumstances.

-Where the Local Academy Committee provides the activities under the direct supervision or management of school staff, child protection arrangements will apply.
-Where activities are provided separately by another body, this may not be the case; therefore, the Local Academy Committee will seek assurance that the body concerned has appropriate safeguarding and child protection policies and procedures in place, including inspecting these as needed.
-The Local Academy Committee will also ensure that there are arrangements in place to liaise with the school on these matters where appropriate.
-The Local Academy Committee will ensure safeguarding requirements are included in any transfer of control agreement, i.e. a lease or hire agreement, as a condition of use and occupation of the premises, and specify that failure to comply with this would lead to termination of the agreement.
+Where the governing board provides the activities under the direct supervision or management of school staff, child protection arrangements will apply.
+Where activities are provided separately by another body, this may not be the case; therefore, the governing board will seek assurance that the body concerned has appropriate safeguarding and child protection policies and procedures in place, including inspecting these as needed.
+The governing board will also ensure that there are arrangements in place to liaise with the school on these matters where appropriate.
+The governing board will ensure safeguarding requirements are included in any transfer of control agreement, i.e. a lease or hire agreement, as a condition of use and occupation of the premises, and specify that failure to comply with this would lead to termination of the agreement.